Code-Institute-Submissions/mlenahan-Johnpooch.dog_SepResub/README.md

 - StackOverflow for helping me troubleshoot issues I encountered and providing code snippets I could modify to use in my project.

+- [Kevin Powell](https://www.youtube.com/kepowob) for the tutorial on dark mode.

 - My good friend, [John McDowell](https://www.linkedin.com/in/john-mcdowell-b9882b9b/).
 He suggested the idea for the project to me.
 He told me he needed a blog site to post his articles and thought it would be the perfect portfolio project.
 All content and articles on the site are written by John.